vic-ma/howtodismantle.github.io/_posts/2024-07-29-When-Boards-Meet-Wheels-Part-II-Navigate-wheel.me-robots-with-Peaboard.md

 ![image](/assets/2024-07-29/060.png)

-On last screenshot shows the icon.
-There's an icon at every position and we just put it to "visible = true" in case the icon's position is the same as the robots position.
+The following screenshot shows the icon.
+There's an icon at every position, and we put it to `visible = true` if the icon's position is the same as the robot's position.

 ![image](/assets/2024-07-29/070.png)

-## result
+## Result

-In the animated gif we can see how the app works.
-In the left part is the Peakboard app, in the right part there's the wheel.me web portal.
-The mission is started by clicking the button.
-The command is sent to wheel.me API and the robot is sent to the new position WP01.
-After the robot has left the WH1 position the icon dissapears and the X/Y coordinates are constantly changing.
-As soon as the robot is about to arrive at WP01 the icon also pops up at the WP01 place in the app.
+In the following video, we can see how the app works.
+On the left is the Peakboard app.
+On the right part, there's the wheel.me web portal.
+1. The mission is started by clicking the button.
+2. The command is sent to wheel.me API and the robot moves to the new position WP01.
+3. After the robot has left the WH1 position, the icon disappears and the X/Y coordinates change constantly.
+3. As soon as the robot is about to arrive at WP01, the icon also pops up at the WP01 place in the app.

 ![image](/assets/2024-07-29/result.gif)